levon003/HealthBlogRec/README.md

 A separate evaluation process was used for the baselines (see original implementation `notebook/eval/BaselineCompute.ipynb`)

-### Can I use this for my own problems?
+### Can I use this to build my own recommendation system?

 Probably not without substantial development effort.
+Most of the value is captured in the general approach, which is described in the arXiv paper.
+You might be interested in the candidate identification and negative sampling (see `src/cbrec/triple_generation.py`), the model (see `src/cbrec/modeling/models/linearnet.py` and similar), the model optimization procedure (see `src/sbrec/modeling/train.py`), or the RoBERTa feature extraction (see `src/cbrec/text/createTextFeatureSqlite.py`).

 ## Fixed bugs during deployment